Corporate governance

 Total3,070603132583,863

-Woodside publishes annually a report on Payments to Governments.
-Based on the most recently released report, in 2023, Woodside paid US$3.7 billion to governments around the world.
-Woodside recognises all businesses are expected to pay their way.
+Woodside publishes annually a report on Payments to Governments.19 Based on the most recently released report, in 2023, Woodside paid US$3.7 billion to governments around the world.
+We are steadfast in our belief that governments and local communities should receive a fair return for the finite resources we extract.

-Taking into account the complex mix of taxes applicable to Woodside (in addition to corporate income tax), Woodside’s all-in effective tax rate in respect of its 2023 global profits is approximately 42%1, compared to 48% in 2022.
+Taking into account the complex mix of taxes applicable to Woodside (in addition to corporate income tax), Woodside’s normalised global all-in effective tax rate in respect of its 2024 global profits is approximately 48%, compared to 42% in 2023.20

 International related party arrangements